Fukui Prefectural Fujishima High School

 Fukui Prefectural Fujishima High School (福井県立藤島高等学校, Fukui Kenritsu Fujishima Kōtō Gakkō) is a high school in Fukui, Japan, founded in 1855.
 The school is operated by the Fukui Prefectural Board of Education.
 In 2004 the school was chosen as SSH.

 It is located close to University of Fukui and Fukui Fine Arts Museum.

 Its best known graduate is probably Yoichiro Nambu, winner of the 2008 Nobel Prize in Physics.

 History

 The history of Fujishima High School can be traced back to the han school of Fukui Domain, Meidōkan (明道館) established in 1855.

+In 1857, the renowned samurai, philosopher, and political reformer Hashimoto Sanai became the headmaster and modernized the curriculum by including western medical science and military strategy alongside traditional Confucian philosophy.